jpeg729/csharp-tensors/Readme.md

 ### If Tensor were a struct instead of a class...

 Firstly, is it possible and what changes would be necessary?
-Secondly, what would be the result of this?
+Secondly, what would be the consequences of copying the entire struct every time you pass it around?